-Art History: Greek and Roman Art and Architecture
+Professor, Art History (Greek and Roman Art and Architecture)

 Professor Clarke received his PhD from Yale University.
 In 1980 he began teaching at The University of Texas at Austin, where his teaching, research, and publications focus on ancient Roman art, art-historical methodology, and contemporary art.

 Currently Clarke is co-director of the Oplontis Project, working, since 2005, to complete the study, excavation, and publication of two Roman villas (“A” and “B”) buried by Vesuvius in A.D.
-79. With the endorsement of the Italian Ministry of Culture, Clarke and his co-editor have published the first of three volumes on Villa A. Entitle Oplontis Villa A (“of Poppaea”) at Torre Annunziata, Italy: The Ancient Landscape and Modern Rediscovery.
-It is a born-digital, Open Access E-Book in the Humanities E-Book series of the American Council of Learned Societies.
-(To access the volume, type “oplontis heb” in your browser.)
+79. With the endorsement of the Italian Ministry of Culture, Clarke and his co-editor have published the first of three volumes on Villa A. Entitled Oplontis Villa A (“of Poppaea”) at Torre Annunziata, Italy: The Ancient Landscape and Modern Rediscovery, it is a born-digital, Open Access E-Book in the Humanities E-Book series of the American Council of Learned Societies.
 All the research findings will be accessed through a navigable, 3D digital model that links to the Project database, housed at the Texas Advanced Computing Center.
 Support for the project includes a Collaborative Research Grant from the National Endowment for the Humanities and grants from the Department’s Center for the Study of Ancient Italy (CSAI).
 Clarke has co-curated a major traveling loan exhibition of works of art and objects of daily life found at Oplontis and never seen before by the public.
 Entitled “Leisure and Luxury in the Age of Nero: The Villas of Oplontis,” the exhibition has three venues (2016-2017): the University of Michigan, Ann Arbor, the Museum of the Rockies and the Smith College Museum of Art (2017) and is accompanied by a scholarly catalogue.